-Assuming breaker fault-clearing time of 80 ms Simplify Procedures

-AFD is always enabled.
+Assuming breaker fault-clearing time of 80 ms Simplify Procedures AFD is always enabled.
 An operator or technician doesn't have to modify protective settings before and after performing live work to be protected from arc-flash events.
+Reduced potential arc-flash energy also simplifies PPE requirements, limiting the requirement of bulky "moon" suits and other movement-restricting PPE.
 Stay Outside the Danger Zone Remain a safe distance away by remotely obtaining metering, event, and maintenance information from the relay with Ethernet or serial communications.
 Optional delayed breaker tripping or closing via pushbuttons allows personnel to move to a safe distance.